apache/apisix-dashboard/README.md

 The Dashboard is the control plane and performs all parameter checks; Apache APISIX mixes data and control planes and will evolve to a pure data plane.

-This project includes `Manager API`, which will gradually replace `Admin API` in Apache APISIX.

 Note: Currently the Dashboard does not have complete coverage of Apache APISIX features, [visit here](https://github.com/apache/apisix-dashboard/milestones) to view the milestones.

 ![architecture](./docs/assets/images/architecture.png)